MicrosoftDocs/fabric-docs/docs/get-started/copilot-privacy-security.md

 ---
-title: "Privacy, security, and responsible use for Copilot (preview)"
+title: "Privacy, security, and responsible use for Copilot in Microsoft Fabric (preview)"
-description: Learn about privacy, security, and responsible use for Copilot.
+description: Learn about privacy, security, and responsible use for Copilot in Microsoft Fabric.
 author: maggiesMSFT
 ms.author: maggies
 ms.reviewer: 'guptamaya'